 -

-If you want to emphasize the forceful imposition of control, words like "subjugate" or "dominate" might be more appropriate than simply "control."
+If you want to stress the forceful imposition of control, words like "subjugate" or "dominate" might be more appropriate than simply "control."
 If you want to highlight the act of preventing something from being revealed, words like "suppress" or "conceal" will be more effective than simply "hide."

 -